 Rebecca Longworth (Madame Directrix) is a theatre maker dedicated to original ensemble performance.
 In addition to directing the Peripatetic Players’ shows, she creates original performance with the Hatch Collective.
 Other directing credits include New Conservatory Theatre Center, Ragged Wing Ensemble, SF Theatre Pub, Boxcar Theatre, Theatre Q, Dragon Productions, El Gato Family Theatre and Jump!
 Theatre, where she served as artistic director for four years.
 Rebecca has performed with Ragged Wing Ensemble, We Players, and FoolsFURY, and has also designed motion graphics and projections for Jump!
 Theatre, Crowded Fire, Custom Made Theatre, and Shotgun Players.
 Rebecca holds an MA in Text & Performance Studies from King’s College/R.A.D.A. and is a member of the 2009 Lincoln Center Directors Lab.
 She founded Idiot String with Joan Howard.

 Soren Santos (Percival Perkins) After several years of enthusiastically attending their shows, Soren Santos is positively plussed to be joining the Peripatetic Players on stage!
 He is an actor, mover, teacher, and Bay Area native.
 A graduate of the Claire Trevor School of the Arts at UC Irvine (Honors in Acting, Cum Laude), he has worked locally with several theater companies, including Berkeley Rep, TheatreWorks, Mugwumpin, TheatreFIRST, Shotgun Players, New Conservatory, foolsFURY, Ragged Wing Ensemble, and more.
 He has also performed nationally with Movement Research (Judson Memorial Church, NYC), Counter-Balance Theater (Edison Theatre, St. Louis, MO), and Rogue Artists Ensemble (Northwest Regional Puppetry Festival, Seattle, WA).
+Soren was seen in Elevada at Shotgun Players, directed by collaborator Susannah Martin, and will be performing in The Claim (along with Kenny Scott) in the future.
 Soren is a Mugwumpin company member, and is beyond grateful to call Marlene his other half.

-Marlene Yarosh (Princess Gwen) Marlene is beyond thrilled to be a part of the Samuel Peaches’ Peripatetic Players!
-She is a graduate of the Claire Trevor School of the Arts at UC Irvine, and has her B.A. in Drama.
-There she developed her love of movement theatre and contact improv under the tutelage of Annie Loui.
+Marlene Yarosh (Princess Gwen) (she/her) is beyond thrilled to be a part of The Peripatetic Players!
+She is a graduate of the Claire Trevor School of the Arts at UC Irvine, where she received her B.A. in Drama.
+Marlene has also received a Certificate in Arts Management from UC Irvine, a course taught by the Merage School of Business and Claire Trevor School of the Arts.
+She has studied theatre and contact improv under the tutelage of Annie Loui.
 A Bay Area transplant, Marlene has worked with Berkeley Rep, Custom Made Theatre, Cutting Ball Theater, TheatreFIRST, and Repurposed Theatre, where starred in the premiere production of Megan Cohen’s The Horses’s Ass & Friends!
-Marlene would like to thank Soren for constantly providing animal origami to make her smile, her father for his support from afar, and her mom and padre for coming to see her perform in super random places, like Disneyland, a cemetery, and various parks.
+Marlene has performed in every SPPP and Idiot String production, most recently in A Lord of A Ring In A Suitcase, and Port Stories.
+Marlene would like to thank Soren, her father, and her Mom and Padre.
 Cheers!